Southport, Queensland: History

 Originally known as Nerang Creek Heads, it was named Southport because it was the southernmost port of the colony of Queensland.

 A settlement was first surveyed in 1874 and the name Southport decided the following year.
 Southport was once the site of timber mills.
 A port was established to ship logs to Brisbane.
 Cutting timber opened up the area for settlement.
 Early rural industries included sugar growing and livestock grazing.

 Southport Provisional School opened on 17 February 1880.
 On 1 July 1882, it became Southport State School.

 In 1879, the first Congregational services were held in Southport in the home of J. C. Lather conducted by the Reverend J. Whiting who ministered in the Logan and Albert River districts.
 Land was purchased in Queen Street and a Congregational church was opened there on 9 October 1880.
 It was used for monthly Congregational services but was also available for use by other denominations.
 The first minister, Reverend A.R.
 Bailey was appointed in 1883.
 A manse was built in Bauer Street.
 J.B.
 Evans was the minister from late 1885, being replaced by J. G. Cribb in 1887.
 In 1888 a new Congregational Church was erected in White Street costing £530 and based on the designs prepared for the Milton Congregational Church in Brisbane.
 In 1899, the manse was relocated to behind the White Street church.

 In 1883, the first Southport Pier was built to allow steamships to bring cargo and passengers to Southport.
 In the 1880s, Southport became the chosen site for the holiday residence of the Queensland Governor Sir Anthony Musgrave and his wife Lady Musgrave.
 Known as the Summer Place and still situated on the present day site of The Southport School, the choice of Southport as the preferred holiday destination for one of the most prominent couples in Queensland established the township as Queensland's pre-eminent seaside resort.
 Following the death of the governor in 1888, the Summer Place continued to be a holiday home for visitors to the area.

 On Sunday 12 June 1887, Bishop William Webber officially opened St Peter's Anglican Church in Nerang Street on a site bequeathed to the church by Mr Pardoe.
 The plans for the church were supplied for free by architectal firm Banks and Carandini.
 However, a shortage of money prevented the design being fully built with many aspects incomplete at the time of the opening.
-The church was at 87 Nerang Steet.
+The church was at 87 Nerang Street.
 Circa 1900, the church was enlarged.
 In 1959, a new brick church (the current church) was built, with the old church being relocated to Gilston and converted into a house.

 In 1889, the South Coast railway from Beenleigh to Southport opened.
 The line was closed in 1964.
 After the arrival of the rail and prior to the construction of vehicular or pedestrian bridges across the Nerang River, a ferry service run by Johan Meyer ferried passengers to Main Beach, Queensland and a horse and buggy service linked the area to Surfers Paradise.